FRC1257/robotics-training/docs/frc/4-Autonomous/3b-Generating-On-Bot.md

 In the 2023 season, the team experimented with a fully customizable auto.
 We did this by using the Shuffleboard to choose score positions for our auto and then generating trajectories on the robot.

 ## Creating Sendable Choosers
-In order to create a fully customizable auto, we needed to create a way to choose the score positions.
+In order to create a fully customizable auto, we needed to create a way to choose score positions.
 We did this by creating a Sendable Chooser for each score position.

 ```java
 // Create a Sendable Chooser for the score position